open-contracting/deploy/docs/reference/index.rst

 -  `Bytemark <https://panel.bytemark.co.uk/servers>`__ for VPS servers provisioned before August 2021.

    -  `Network status <https://status.bytemark.org/>`__
-   -  **Access**: The 'opendataservices' and 'opencon-tech' users have secondary access to the 'opencontracting' account.
+   -  **Access**: The 'opencon-tech' user has secondary access to the 'opencontracting' account.
    -  **Backups**: It is configured to have one weekly backup (see :doc:`../deploy/create_server`).

 Unmanaged services are: